-The next step in your campaign planning should be to define the target audience.
+The next step in starting your email marketing campaign planning should be to define the target audience.
 Different emails will appeal to different leads, so make sure you devote enough time to this step.

 Depending on the goal you are trying to achieve and the type of email you wish to send out, you can broaden or shorten your email lists.
 But, in order to be able to do that, you will need to know as much as you can about the people you want to target.
 What are they like?
 What appeals to them?
 How can you help them live better lives?
 Why should they care about your email?

-Try and be as thorough as your schedule and budget aallow and you will arm your campaign with plenty of knowledge for it to be a success.
+Try and be as thorough as your schedule and budget allow and you will arm your campaign with plenty of knowledge for it to be a success.

-If someone signs up to your newsletter, then all you should be initially sending them is said newsletter - no promotions, no hard sells.
+If someone signs up to your newsletter, then all you should be initially sending them is said newsletter.
+No promotions and no hard sells.
 You can track how much they read and how interested they are and then move them to a different stage of your funnel once enough time has elapsed.

-You can also use lead magnets to gather emails – another certain way to know people are interested in what you have to offer.
+Using lead magnets to gather emails is also a good idea.
+It's a certain way to know people are interested in what you have to offer.
 You can again segment your leads based on the lead magnet they have downloaded as this will tell you a lot about their interests and pain points.

-You can, of course, always do prospecting manually – or use an email prospecting tool.
+You could always do prospecting manually – or use an email prospecting tool.
 When doing this, you should again refrain from playing hardball.
 Remember that these leads have not volunteered their email addresses - you are the one making the first move.